The proposed project has two components:

 The EU-AITF provided a Technical Assistance Grant from the SE4ALL envelope (EUR 1.7 million) organised around five main components to improve the local financial intermediaries’ skills and appetite for such RE and EE projects:

 1. Support to sub-projects’ origination, preparation and implementation.

 2. Capacity building and transfer of knowledge.

 3. Awareness raising and dissemination of best practices at regional level.

 A total of 329 subloans, representing more than EUR 134m of investment, have been selected and financed with a loan amount of EUR 56m granted by AFD to the local banks.

-As at end-2018, 100% of the line of credit has been disbursed and the technical assistance program has been completed.
+As at end-2018, 100% of the line of credit had been disbursed and the technical assistance program was completed.